 Pete Seeger was the man who first published “We Shall Overcome” in his People’s Songs bulletin and promoted it as a nascent anthem for the Civil Rights movement.
 That was in the mid forties while he was working with the Highlander Folk School in Tennessee, a training camp for activists including Rosa Parks and a young Martin Luther King.

-Seeger’s family, going back to the teens, had radical roots intimately tied to the reclaiming of folk songs and using them to build class consciousness across race lines.
+Seeger’s family, going back to the 1910s, had radical roots intimately tied to the reclaiming of folk songs and using them to build class consciousness across race lines.
 His father Charles was a musicologist.
 Charles Seeger was fired from Berkeley for opposition to WWI, but not before ensuring that fragile brown wax cylinders from the 1880s, containing the voices and languages of local Native Americans, would be preserved forever.
 Pete’s step-mother, Ruth Crawford Seeger, changed her career focus from composing “Ultra-Modern” classical music (that is what her movement was called), to aiding John and Alan Lomax in recording folk songs for the Works Progress Administration during the Great Depression.

 The collecting of folk music was always political but it became more so as time went by.
 The politics of “People’s Songs” kicked up a notch during the Works Progress Administration era of the 1930s, and stepped up another notch in the Civil Rights era.
 Pete wasn’t singing these songs in ignorance, he was wielding them like a hammer.
 Written on his banjo were the words “This Machine Surrounds Hate and Forces it to Surrender”.
 It was Pete’s nonviolent answer to Woody Guthrie’s more direct “This Machine Kills Fascists”, written on his guitar.

 As many of you will be familiar, Pete Seeger’s career always involved songs for children.
-To build a better society, these activist thought, start with the classroom.
+To build a better society, these activists thought, start with the classroom.
 In 1956 he recorded “The Ink Is Black“, a children’s song celebrating Brown v.
 Board of Education.
 Another Civil Rights song he popularized was the kid friendly version of “If You Miss Me (at the Back of the Bus)“.

 In the 1940s and ’50s Folk music was a powerful tool for change.
 Integrated groups like The Almanac Singers, of which both Pete and Woody were members, were intimately involved in this process.
 Many of them were blacklisted or otherwise suffered for their “Un-American Activities” during the McCarthy era.

 The idea that the racial imagery was taken out of songs like “I’ve been Working on the Railroad” to cover up for our racist past gets it backwards.
-These songs were reclaimed 75 years ago by Civil Rights activists who spread them into resistant schools as replacements for songs like “Old Black Joe” and “Massa’s in ‘de Cold Cold Ground”.
+These songs were reclaimed 75 years ago by early Civil Rights activists who spread them into resistant schools as replacements for songs like “Old Black Joe” and “Massa’s in ‘de Cold Cold Ground”.

 The work of replacing problematic songs that Dr. Ermolaeva calls for in her essay may not be complete, but we should honor the people who began that work.